• Home

 by Gorham

-It was introduced in 1895 and is one of Gorham's most popular patterns.
+It was introduced in 1895 and is one Gorham’s most popular patterns.

 by Towle